fsacrini/AnsibleStandardMachines/README.md

 After running this playbook, the workstation will be deployed with the following packages:
   - Unetbootin
-  - openjdk 7 for ubuntu 14.04
   - openjdk 8 for ubuntu 16.04
+  - openjdk 11 for ubuntu 20.04
   - Libreoffice 5.2
-  - Teamviewer 10
+  - Teamviewer 15
   - Clamtk
-  - Twinkle softphone
   - AdobeFlash pluggin
   - It will also be configured with the required security settigns to comply with csra standards.